JuliaDynamics/DynamicalBilliards.jl/docs/src/ray-splitting.md

     The function `reset_billiard!(bd)` turns all `pflag`s to `true`.

-!!! important "Angle of refraction is clamped"
+!!! warning "Angle of refraction is clamped"
     Internally we clamp the output of the angle of refraction function.
 Let `c = DynamicalBilliards.CLAMPING_ANGLE` (currently `c = 0.1`).
 We clamp `θ` to
     `-π/2 + c ≤ θ ≤ π/2 - c`.
 This is so that the relocating algorithm does not fall into an infinite loop.
     You can change the value of `c` but very small values can lead to infinite loops in extreme cases.

 ## The Ray-Splitting Algorithm
 In this section we describe the algorithm we follow to implement the ray-splitting